Azure-Samples/azure-batch-samples/Python/Storage/README.rst

     pip install --upgrade blobxfer

 If you need more fine-grained control on installing dependencies, continue reading this section.
-The blobxfer utility is a python script that can be used on any platform where Python 2.7, 3.3, 3.4 or 3.5 is installable.
 Depending upon the desired mode of authentication with Azure and options, the script will require the following packages, some of which will automatically pull required dependent packages.
-Below is a list of required packages:
+Below is a list of dependent packages:

 - Base Requirements